regits2501/xwiz-client/README.md

      This is usefull for scenarios where you save user's `access token` after first authorization and then just check for it's freshness before you go for an api request.
 User does not need to be bothered every time with 3-leg `OAuth`, there is no interstitials page.
 With haste **you** are the one who *remembers* user authorization instead of letting X to do it (like it does on the `/oauth/authenticate`).
 All in order to have smooth user experience, like for instance in case `/oauth/authenticate` stops working as expected.
 Or when redirection page flashes for the moment before user is returned to app and you would like to remove that behaviour.

      If this is the first time a user is making a request (and we dont have the `access token`) then we just continue the whole `OAuth flow` (on diagram the *no* branch).
-One of twiz's features is very easy switching between any of your `OAuth` workflows while having a redundant mechanism for smooth user experience (`haste`) as an option.
+One of xwiz's features is very easy switching between any of your `OAuth` workflows while having a redundant mechanism for smooth user experience (`haste`) as an option.

 ## Usage

 ### [⬑](#contents)

-In order to efficiently and safely use twiz make sure you:
+In order to efficiently and safely use xwiz make sure you:
  1. **Provide HTTPS** all the way (client ---> server --> X)
- 2. In browser install `twiz-client`, on server install `twiz-server`
+ 2. In browser install `xwiz-client`, on server install `xwiz-server`
  3. Create [app account](https://apps.X.com/app/new) on X
  4. Users (of your app) must have X accounts